jsilalahi/beacon/README.md

 Beacon::report($e);
 ```

-Your report method should look like this
+The report method now more or less similar like this
 ```php
 public function report(Exception $e)
 {